The Bash Street Kids

 The Bash Street Kids is a comic strip in the British comic magazine The Beano.
 It also appeared briefly in The Wizard as series of prose stories in 1955.
-The strip, created by Leo Baxendale as When the Bell Rings, first appeared in issue 604 (dated February 1954).
+The strip, created by Leo Baxendale as When the Bell Rings!, first appeared in issue 604.
 It became The Bash Street Kids in 1956 and has become a regular feature, appearing in every issue.
-From 1962, until his death in 2023, David Sutherland drew over 3,000 strips in his time as illustrator.
+From 1962, until his death in 2023, David Sutherland drew over 3000 strips in his time as illustrator.